Edmund Mody: Member of Parliament for Dover

 In 1545, Mody became Member of Parliament (MP) for Dover.
 In 1546, he was granted another annuity of £20.
 In 1547, he attended the Coronation of Edward VI.

 Marriage and Death

-Mody married a woman named Margery and had at least one son, named Christopher.
+Mody married a woman named Margery by whom he had at least one son, who was named Christopher.

 Mody died on 28 May 1552.
-In his will, he requested that he be buried in St. Mary's, Dover, 'in a chancel where the alderman do sit' and stipulated that small bequest were to be left to the officers of Dover Castle.
-His ship, named the Christopher, passed, together with his goods and leases, to his wife.
+In his will, he requested that he be buried in St. Mary's, Dover, 'in a chancel where the alderman do sit', and stipulated that a bequest were to be left to the officers of Dover Castle.
+His ship, named the Christopher, passed, with his goods and leases, to his wife.
 He was succeeded as Bailiff of Dover by his deputy Thomas Portway.